 The important thing to remember is to first isolate the year, then look up the Julian date to translate it into a Gregorian date.

 It is only slightly harder when the year is the start of a new decade, but generally the lot code’s year is going to be fairly current, either last year or the current year.
-It will never be in the future.
+A lot code will never be in the future.

 One needs only to translate the Julian Code into a Gregorian date, then compare it to the Chodosh Cutoff Date for the earliest grain in the product.
 The beauty of Packing Dates is there are no further calculations needed- no addition or subtraction.
 They are by far the most accurate method of seeing if your product is yoshon or chodosh.